Main region

 Reversionary beneficiary nomination (for Income accounts)

-This option lets you redirect your Income account payments to your spouse or de facto after you die.
+This option lets you redirect your Income account payments to your spouse or de facto partner after you die.

 A reversionary nomination takes priority over any binding nominations.